Ammon’s Vision For Utah

 Voter satisfaction with the Utah Government is at a historic low due to recent actions that blatantly ignored public sentiment on tax reform and voter-approved initiatives.
 There needs to be a fundamental shift in how communicative and responsive the legislature must be with the public.
 Legislators should be required to hold multiple public town-hall meetings each year, and real contact information should be made available to the public.
 This better communication would decrease the need for Utahns to bypass the legislature with citizen initiatives; however, when such initiatives pass, the legislature should have to submit any modifications for voter approval.
 Read more about this issue here.

 Ranked-Choice Voting is an innovative voting method that allows voters to rank their preferences from first to last.
-It has been shown to make elections more positive, and removes the spoiler effect from races with more than two candidates.
+These rankings are then used in an instant runoff system which eliminates low-performing candidates and reallocates their votes to voters’ second choices.
+It removes the spoiler effect and ensures that the ultimate winner does so with a true majority of the vote even in races with multiple candidates.
 This reform is already gaining momentum in Utah with Payson and Vineyard having already used it for municipal elections, and the legislature set to consider a bill to implement it for all state primary elections.
 Read Ammon’s op-ed in the Salt Lake Tribune on Ranked-Choice Voting here.
-Read more about RCV here.

 Campaign Finance Reform

 Utah currently has no campaign finance limits for state and local politicians.
 Many state leaders including my opponent Brad Wilson receive almost all of their campaign contributions from the very corporations and industries that they are supposed to be regulating.
 This is the definition of legalized corruption.
 It’s no different than athletes paying off referees before games or criminals paying off judges hoping for more favorable rulings.
-With the current situation, it’s no wonder Utah spends around $1 Billion every year in corporate tax breaks with money that would otherwise go to education.
+With the current situation, it’s no wonder Utah spends hundreds of millions of dollars every year in corporate tax breaks with money that would otherwise go to education.
 Read more about campaign finance reform here.

 Common Sense Over Ideology